JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 )
 ```

-Note that we use multiple values for some attributes since we want to use a different setting for different curves.
-The logic is the same as for input data, i.e., each column corresponds to one series, so we have to use row vectors.
-However, it is also possible to use column vectors as attributes.
-In such a case, the different values of the attributes will be applied to data points.
-For example, in the following example, we create a sine function plot from 1000 data points.
-As a `linewidth` attribute, we use a range from 1 to 50 of length 1000, i.e., each point of the resulting curve will be of different width.
+We use multiple values for some attributes to use a different setting for both curves.
+The logic is the same as for input data: each column corresponds to one series.
+Therefore, we have to use row vectors.
+When column vectors are used for attributes, the different values are applied to data points.

+The following example creates a sine function plot from `n` data points.
+As a `linewidth` attribute, we use a range from 1 to 50 of length `n`: each point will be of different width.
 The same applies to the `color` attribute.
-We use the `palette` function to generate 1000 colors from the `viridis` color scheme.
-Then each color is applied to one point of the resulting curve
+We use the `palette` function to generate `n` colors from the `viridis` color scheme.
+Then each color is applied to one point.

 ```@example plots
 n = 200